IntuitionAmiga/MC64000/docs/bytecode/EffectiveAddress.md

         #1.e10
         #1.25e-10
         #0.005
+        #1.5s
+        #0.1d

 * Floating point immediates are differentiated from integer immediates by the presence of the decimal separator.
 * Instruction size determines actual datatype used.
+* For clarity, the intended precision of the immediate can be specified with a 's' or 'd' suffix.
 * Only available for floating point operations.

 | Mode | Bytecode | Ext 0 | ... | Ext (size-1) |